josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 Each server socket needs two file descriptors:

-1. A buffer for send
+1. A buffer for sending
 2. A buffer for receiving

 The same goes for client connections.